danlcorpz/UNIXFileServer/README.md

 REAL INSTRUCTIONS
 1. Open CSX in two windows.
 Designate a "server" and a "client".
-2. Run serverScriptv1, and clientScriptv1
+2. Run serverScriptv1 in one, and clientScriptv1 in the other.
-3. Designate which file from server should be sent to the local file
+3. In the client window, provide the address of the server and designate which file from server should be sent to the local file.
-4. Hit enter on server to kill server!
+5. Hit the enter key in the server window to kill server!